Dam Removal Improves River,

-Key partners (public and private): Village of Chesaning and Chesaning Township, Saginaw County, Wade Trim, Ellen River Partners, Saginaw Bay Watershed Initiative Network, Friends of the Shiawassee River, the Saginaw Community Foundation, Michigan Department of Natural Resources, Michigan Department of Environmental Quality, U.S. Fish and Wildlife Service and the U.S. Army Corps of Engineers.
+Key partners: Village of Chesaning and Chesaning Township, Saginaw County, Wade Trim, Ellen River Partners, Saginaw Bay Watershed Initiative Network, Friends of the Shiawassee River, the Saginaw Community Foundation, Michigan Department of Natural Resources, Michigan Department of Environmental Quality, U.S. Fish and Wildlife Service and the U.S. Army Corps of Engineers.

 Types of jobs created: Civil engineers, biologists, ecologists, heavy equipment operators and general laborers.

-Results and accomplishments: The project gave walleye and lake sturgeon in the Saginaw River and Lake Huron access to 37 miles of spawning habitat in the Shiawassee River and saved the popular Chesaning Showboat Festival.
+The project gave walleye and lake sturgeon in the Saginaw River and Lake Huron access to 37 miles of spawning habitat in the Shiawassee River and saved the popular Chesaning Showboat Festival.
+Unfortunately, in 2013 the festival had to close due to lack of funding.